 The resolution of economic-administrative claims filed against acts dictated by the central bodies of the Ministry (and other bodies determined by Law), of claims in which the Council of State must be heard or has been heard as a preliminary procedure, as well as of appeals against resolutions issued in the first instance by the Regional and Local Economic-Administrative Tribunals, of extraordinary appeals for review and of extraordinary appeals for unification of criteria, corresponds to the Central Economic-Administrative Tribunal.

-However, an extraordinary appeal can be lodged against the tax rulings given by the Central Economic-Administrative Tribunal for the unification of doctrine by the Directorate General of Taxation, when the latter does not agree with the contents of these rulings before the Special Hearing for Doctrine Unification, which will give the ruling within six months, establishing the applicable doctrine that is binding for the Economic-Administrative Tribunals and for the rest of the Tax Administration.
+On the other hand, an extraordinary appeal for the unification of doctrine may be filed by the Director General of Taxes against the resolutions on tax matters issued by the Central Economic-Administrative Tribunal, when he disagrees with the content of said resolutions before the Special Chamber for the Unification of Doctrine, which will issue a resolution within six months establishing the applicable doctrine, binding for the Economic-Administrative Tribunal and for the rest of the Tax Administration.